©1978

 of naïve solutions does not take into account the depth of sin

 nor the integrity of the structure.
-Is not this character etched in

 acid upon the face of the old?
 Years have taught them carefully